-In February 2020, the Governor of the state of Washington declared a state of emergency in response to the spread of a deadly new virus.
-In the weeks following the declaration, precautionary measures to slow the spread of the virus have been ordered.
-These measures include closing schools, colleges and universities, cancelling public events, prohibiting public and private gatherings, and requiring people to stay home unless they are leaving for an essential function.
+In February 2020, the Governor of the state of Washington declared a state of emergency in response to the spread of the deadly new virus known as COVID-19.
+In the months following the declaration, precautionary measures to slow the spread of the virus were ordered.
+These measures included closing schools, cancelling public events, limiting public and private gatherings, and restricting business operations, travel, and non-essential activities.

 The airport has seen a significant drop in passengers due to the virus.
-The airport will receive approximately \$5.9 million dollars in grant funds from the Federal Aviation Administration to pay for operating expenses and debt payments to help offset the costs associated with the drop in passenger revenues.
+The airport will receive approximately \$9 million dollars in grant funds from the Federal Aviation Administration to pay for operating expenses and debt payments to help offset the costs associated with the drop in passenger revenues.
+2021 has seen a steady increase in passenger traffic with year-to-date passenger enplanements in April at 61% of 2019.

-The length of time these measures will be in place, and the full extent of the financial impact on the Port of Pasco is unknown at this time.
+The length of time these measures will continue be in place, and the full extent of the financial impact on the Port of Pasco is unknown at this time.

-Port of Pasco Schedule of Changes in Total OPEB Liability and Related Ratios Port of Pasco OPEB Plan For the Year Ended December 31, 2019 Last 10 Fiscal Years
+Port of Pasco Schedule of Changes in Total OPEB Liability and Related Ratios Port of Pasco OPEB Plan For the Year Ended December 31, 2020 Last 10 Fiscal Years